MayamaTakeshi/learning-mrcp/README.md

 sudo ./install_sngrep2.sh
 ```

-Then start like like this:
+Then start it like like this:
 ```
 sudo sngrep2 -d any
 ```